bmansuk/MWA/README.md

 # MWA
-This is the MWA Workshops Site.
+This is the Mobile and Web Applications (MWA) Course Workshops Site.